All Posts

 PriceWeber logo in grey on grey background.
 This is the default image for blog posts.

 When it comes to overused phrases, “the possibilities are endless” ranks pretty high.
 However, for anyone talking about digital engagement for financial services the phrase isn’t hyperbole.
-If you’re aiming to deliver an end-to-end digital experience for your customers, then you know that it means not only thinking of everything, but also continuously analyzing and optimizing those things as well.
+If you’re aiming to deliver an end-to-end digital experience for your customers, you already know it means thinking of everything.
+It also means continuously analyzing and optimizing all of it.
 Which is why a great end-to-end digital engagement strategy includes basically everything except for one thing: an end.

-Before we dive into the details, let’s address the core principles that should be at the heart of every decision your institution makes regarding digital engagement.
+Before we get into the details, let’s address the core principles behind every digital engagement decision your institution makes.

 When companies lose sight of these pillars, that is when they lose sight of the customers’ needs.

-Per the graphic, this should be thought of as a never-ending process.
-No matter how engrained a customer becomes in your offering, you still have to do your part to cultivate the relationship and keep their satisfaction level high.
+This should be thought of as a never-ending process.
+No matter how engrained a customer becomes in your offering, you still have to cultivate the relationship.
+Satisfaction doesn’t maintain itself.

 Awareness of Offering